Complexity

 summary: ClassVar[str] = 'Forbid functions with too much cognitive complexity.'

-class CognitiveModuleComplexityViolation(node=None, text=None, baseline=None)[source]
+final class CognitiveModuleComplexityViolation(node=None, text=None, baseline=None)[source]

 Bases: SimpleViolation